Southampton-RSG-Training/dirac-version-control-old/_episodes/01-setup.md

 ## Setting Up Git

-**Linux and Mac** users should open a **terminal**, Windows users to should go to the Start Menu open **Git Bash** from the Git group.

-The first time we use Git on a new machine, we need to configure a few things.
+We're going to use Git on the command line on our remote server, so we need to connect to it first.

 ~~~
-$ cd
+$ ssh username@servername
 ~~~
-{: .language-bash}
+{: .bash}

-Now we're going to set some global options, so when Git starts tracking changes to files it records who made them and how to contact them.
+The first time we use Git on a new machine, we need to configure it.
+We're going to set some global options, so when Git starts tracking changes to files it records who made them and how to contact them.

 ~~~
 $ git config --global user.name "Firstname Surname"